exercism/fsharp/exercises/concept/improved-password-checker/.docs/instructions.md

 ## 2. Implement the `checkPassword` function

 The `checkPassword` function checks the given password against the aforementioned rules.
-On failure, it indicates the rule(s) that was/were violated by encapsulating one or more of the `PasswordError` values within the result value.
+The function should return a `Result` value, where `Ok` is returned when the password satisfies all rules, and an `Error` value when it fails one or more rules.
+If multiple rules fail, the `PasswordError` value should represent all those failing rules.

 ```fsharp
 checkPassword "abcdefghijk5"